Studio Etiquette + FAQ

 Kids yoga.
 We would love our classes to be all ages, however we realize there needs to be a minimum age to honor the class's need for serenity.
 From experience, we see that well-behaved children 10 and older are appropriate to participate in the whole class.
 If a child is unable to maintain focus, they would need to be able to sit quietly unattended (though we are not a babysitting service, so if they do not plan to practice, they need to stay home please).
 A parent or guardian must attend with anyone under the age of 14.
 A waiver must be signed for every student, so please be sure a parent or legal guardian is present at the minor's first class.
 Henceforth, it is with permission/knowledge of the parent/guardian that minors attend class on their own and any risks associated with it; Breathing Space shall not at any point be held responsible for any minor.

 Many people ask what they need for yoga and, while that can vary for each person, you’ll find what serves you as you learn your way around your practice.
 Mostly, you’ll appreciate having:

-- Eye pillow If you have an eye pillow, you’ll appreciate using it in savasana; it’s the cherry on top!
-If you’d like to invest in one, one of our dear students makes them and they’re available for sale at the front desk.
+Eye pillow If you have an eye pillow, you’ll appreciate using it in savasana; it’s the cherry on top!
+If you’d like to invest in one, one of our dear students makes them and they’re available for sale in the lobby.

 We forward to seeing you soon! :)